DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The cheapest way to buy is to buy in bulk.

 And if you buy the ActionVFX Drive, you get everything!
 And I mean everything!
-And though the price of entry is higher, if you work with visual or special effects on a regular basis, this is definitely the way to go.
+And though the price of entry is higher, if you work with visual or special effects regularly, this is the way to go.

 In other words, you get the entire ActionVFX Drive with over 3300 high-quality visual effects elements.